Have your say on a new political map for Guildford Borough Council

 “We want people in Guildford to help us.

-“We are starting to draw up new wards for Guildford Borough Council.
-We want our proposals for new electoral arrangements to reflect communities.
+“We have drawn up proposals for new wards in Guildford.
+We want to make sure these new electoral arrangements reflect communities.
 We also want them to be easy to understand and convenient for local people.

 “It’s easy to get involved.
 Go to our website.
 Or you can e-mail or write to us.

-The Commission has a dedicated section on its website where people can give their views: https://consultation.lgbce.org.uk/node/24724
+The Commission has a dedicated section on its website where people can see the detail of the proposals and comment on the names of wards and their boundaries. https://consultation.lgbce.org.uk/have-your-say/24724

 People can also give their views by e-mail at [email protected], and by post: